abbyazari/abbyazari.github.io/_pages/join.md

 ## Open Opportunities

-Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods, inverse problems), plasma science (e.g. fusion, astrophysics, space physics), or natural science and engineering (e.g. aerospace engineering, electrical and computer engineering, planetary science, Earth and atmospheres).
-I often support students who wish to join the group with various experiences and those who have taken a break in their professional journey or are pursuing a change in their careers.
+Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods, inverse problems), plasma science (e.g. space physics, fusion, astrophysics), or natural science and engineering (e.g. aerospace engineering, electrical and computer engineering, planetary science).
+This is not a restrictive list as I often support students who are motivated to pursue a change in their careers.

 Please see below for the current status regarding [graduate](#graduate-students), [undergraduate](#undergraduate-students), and [post-docs and visitors](#post-doctoral-and-visitor-funding-opportunities) (updated September 16, 2026).